Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 - Think tracker but scriptable in a repl-like manner
 - Runes/Opcodes for sound modification
-- Do I need math operators like in orca?
 - It should be possible to "carry" packets of data around the program (like a packet of information containing a sound trigger info)
 - How should if statements work?
 - Song transitions, pattern muting?